-Distribution: Widely distributed throughout Washington; British Columbia south to California, east across Canada and the U.S. to the Atlantic Coast.
+Distribution: Widely distributed throughout Washington; British Columbia to California, east to the Rocky Mountains, also in central and southeastern U.S.

 Habitat: Moist, open woods and stream banks, low to mid-elevations in the mountains.